 Dr. Laury’s team used Aiforia® Create to train an AI model to predict patient outcome in HGSC by identifying tumor regions that are highly associated with outcome status.
 The tumor regions identified by the AI model are currently indistinguishable by pathologists.
 They then used spatially resolved transcriptomics to profile these AI-identified tumor regions and identify molecular features related to disease outcome.

-Register for the webinar to hear more about this proof-of-concept study, which shows that AI-guided spatial transcriptomic analysis improves recognition of biologic features relevant to patient outcomes.
+Watch the webinar to hear more about this proof-of-concept study, which shows that AI-guided spatial transcriptomic analysis improves recognition of biologic features relevant to patient outcomes.